-Diseases such as pneumonia, whooping cough, scarlet fever and measles will again be very deadly – yes even cholera and plague can return as global pandemics.
+Diseases such as pneumonia, whooping cough and scarlet fever will again be very deadly – even cholera can return as global pandemic.
 By year 2050, 10 million people will be at risk every year.
 The biggest health disaster the world has seen is right at your doorstep.
 Yet we hardly ever talk about the threat that surrounds us.

-…He impresses with his clarity, thoroughness and the huge amount of substance – and not at least the linguistic clarity that makes the book easily readable for everyone.
+Page-turner about the silent plague.
+The impressive “The War against Bacteria” is scary reading, but no dystopia. …He impresses with his clarity, thoroughness and a huge amount of substance – and not at least the linguistic clarity that makes the book easily readable.

 If you don’t think the corona pandemic is frightening enough, Erik Martiniussen convinces with a highly up-to-date book about the growing danger of resistant bacteria.

-…I bow in awe for writer and journalist Erik Martiniussen and his hunt for bacteria.
+Already now in March I can say: This book about bacteria is one of the best of the year! …I bow in awe for writer and journalist Erik Martiniussen and his hunt for bacteria.
 This is a great book about some of our smallest enemies and friends.